cmc-aau/biocloud-docs-old/docs/guides/git.md

 ```

 ### Add the public key to GitHub
-Now you must add the public key file to GitHub to allow access (think of it as "the lock", and the private key file "the key" to it).
-Copy the contents of the public key file using a terminal editor, fx `nano ~/.ssh/github.pub` (use `CTRL/CMD+SHIFT+C`, and NOT `CTRL/CMD+C`, which means interrupt).
-Then sign in to [github.com](https://github.com), go to settings by clicking your profile picture in the top right corner, then find "SSH and GPG keys" in the menus under "Access":
+Now you must add the public key file on GitHub to allow access (think of the public key as "the lock", and the private key "the key" to it).
+Copy the contents of the public key file using a terminal editor, fx `nano ~/.ssh/github.pub` (use `CTRL/CMD+SHIFT+C`, and NOT `CTRL/CMD+C`, which in a terminal means interrupt).
+Then sign in to [github.com](https://github.com), go to settings by clicking your profile picture in the top right corner, and find "SSH and GPG keys" in the menus under "Access":

 ![githubsshkeys](img/github_settings_ssh.png)